-Identity theft is a real crisis that many Americans face on a regular basis.
+Identity theft is a real crisis – and one that many Americans face on a regular basis.
 Essentially, this occurs when someone steals your personal information or impersonate you to engage in financial transactions or other fraudulent activity.
+It can lead to debt in your name.
 Reversing the impact of identity theft is not easy.
 The damage lasts long on your record and it can vary from damaging credit to defrauding you of thousands of dollars.
 The bottom line is identity theft can have a serious negative implication on your finances and can take you on a very stressful emotional rollercoaster.

 However, the important thing to know is that there are organizations and tactics that can help you protect yourself from becoming a victim.
 These methods can also help you minimize the damage it can potentially cause you.
 In addition to protecting yourself from becoming a victim of this crime, it is important that you know what to do in case you are faced with this situation.